Guadeloupe: Tropical cyclones and storm surges

 Located in a very exposed region, Guadeloupe and its dependencies have to face many cyclones.
 The deadliest hurricane to hit Guadeloupe was the Pointe-à-Pitre hurricane of 1776, which killed at least 6,000 people.

-On 16 September 1989, Hurricane Hugo caused severe damage to the islands of the archipelago and left a deep mark on the memory of the local inhabitants.
+In 1989, Hurricane Hugo caused severe damage to the islands of the archipelago and left a deep mark on the memory of the local inhabitants.
 In 1995, three hurricanes (Iris, Luis and Marilyn) hit the archipelago in less than three weeks.

-Some of the deadliest hurricanes that have hit Guadeloupe are the following:

-In the 20th century: 12 September 1928: 1928 Okeechobee hurricane; 11 August 1956: Hurricane Betsy; 22 August 1964: Hurricane Cleo; 27 September 1966: Hurricane Inez; 16–17 September 1989: Hurricane Hugo; 14–15 September 1995: Hurricane Marilyn.

-In the 21st century: 6 September 2017: Hurricane Irma; 18–19 September 2017: Hurricane Maria.
+Other notable hurricanes include Okeechobee in 1928, Betsy in 1965, Cleo in 1964, Inez in 1966, and Irma and Maria in 2017.

 Flora

 With fertile volcanic soils, heavy rainfall and a warm climate, vegetation on Basse-Terre is lush.
-Most of the islands' forests are on Basse-Terre, containing such species as mahogany, ironwood and chestnut trees.
+Most of the island's forests are on Basse-Terre, containing such species as mahogany, ironwood and chestnut trees.
 Mangrove swamps line the Salée River.
 Much of the forest on Grande-Terre has been cleared, with only a few small patches remaining.

 Between 300 and 1,000 m of altitude, the rainforest that covers a large part of the island of Basse-Terre develops.
-There we find the white gum tree, the acomat-boucan or chestnut tree, the marbri or bois-bandé or the oleander; shrubs and herbaceous plants such as the mountain palm, the balisier or ferns; many epiphytes: bromeliads, philodendrons, orchids and lianas.
+Vegetation there includes the white gum tree, the acomat-boucan or chestnut tree, the marbri or bois-bandé or the oleander; shrubs and herbaceous plants such as the mountain palm, the balisier or ferns; many epiphytes: bromeliads, philodendrons, orchids and lianas.
 Above 1,000 m, the humid savannah develops, composed of mosses, lichens, sphagnum or more vigorous plants such as mountain mangrove, high altitude violet or mountain thyme.

 The dry forest occupies a large part of the islands of Grande-Terre, Marie-Galante, Les Saintes, La Désirade and also develops on the leeward coast of Basse-Terre.
 The coastal forest is more difficult to develop because of the nature of the soil (sandy, rocky), salinity, sunshine and wind and is the environment where the sea grape, the mancenilla (a very toxic tree whose trunk is marked with a red line), the icaquier or the Coconut tree grow.
 On the cliffs and in the Arid zones are found cacti such as the cactus-cigar (Cereus), the prickly pear, the chestnut cactus, the "Tête à l'anglais" cactus and the aloes.

 The Mangrove forest that borders some of Guadalupe's coasts is structured in three levels, from the closest to the sea to the farthest.
 On the first level are the red mangroves; on the second, about 10 metres from the sea, the black mangroves form the shrubby mangrove; on the third level the white mangroves form the tall mangrove.
 Behind the mangrove, where the tide and salt do not penetrate, a swamp forest sometimes develops, unique in Guadeloupe.
 The representative species of this environment is the Mangrove-medaille.